 - What is security-aware IT?

 Security-aware IT is the professional practice of providing information technology services while being cognizant of security issues.
 It can and has been argued that all IT professionals should be security-aware.
-However, it is becoming evident that most IT professionals do not have the training to consider and adapt to a constantly changing security environment.
-In particularly as the Internet of things grows and computers become ubiquitous, it is necessary for security professionals to trouble-shoot complex electronic environments.
+However, it is becoming evident that most IT professionals do not have the training to adapt to a constantly changing security environment.
+In particularly as the Internet of Things (IoT) grows and computers become ubiquitous, it is necessary for security professionals to trouble-shoot complex electronic environments.

 Second, ethical security requires an understanding of the complicated dynamics of how all the computing communities work together.
 What is shared freely, what do people profit from, who talks with whom, and who pays for what.
 These communities in the US involve: academics, open source programmers, for profit companies, non-profit companies, government, NSA, and military.
 After that, security professionals need a strong understanding of international dynamics, since different countries have different computing legislation.

 We believe that security-aware IT professionals should have a strong grounding in undergraduate computer science, excellent interpersonal skills, and a good grasp of the economics of computing.
-Background in algorithms and the theory of computing is required, because secure computing is deterministic and difficult to detect.
+Background in algorithms and the theory of computing is required, because secure computing is provably intractable.
 Interpersonal skills are necessary to work effectively with users who have fewer technical skills and translate their observations into technically relevant language.
 Effectively addressing vulnerabilities and complicated environments requires that security professionals understand who to talk to about which problems and with whom to share information.

 - So how does computer security actually work?
 Who does most of it?